 2) Snoring with congestion: snoring caused by a cold or allergies.
 When nasal tissue swells during a cold (or allergic reaction to pollen, dust or other allergens), the airflow through the nose becomes blocked or restricted.
 This narrowing of your airway forces the air you breathe to travel faster and further dehydrate the tissue in your throat.
 Nasal congestion can make you snore in the night and have a dry mouth when you wake.
 Snoreeze Nasal Spray and Nasal Strips treat this type of snoring.

 3) Loud snoring and obstructive sleep apnoea (OSA).
 Snoring is caused by the soft tissue in the back of the throat vibrating when your airway relaxes during sleep.
 But in some cases, the airway becomes so narrow that the walls of the airway stick together and close up.
 This usually happens for around 10-30 seconds at a time, but can occur for longer – sometimes up to 50 times an hour or even more.
 When the airway finally opens up again, you might emit a loud, violent snore.
 This event is known as an apnoea.
 The Snoreeze Oral Device and the Snoreeze LabFit treat mild OSA and snoring by holding your jaw in the right position while you sleep.
 This opens your airway and helps you breathe.
 If you think you have OSA, you should visit your doctor as soon as possible – they’ll be able to recommend a suitable treatment.

 It’s worth noting that some people are multifactorial snorers – a combination of the categories above.
-If you’re not sure what type of snorer you are, you can use our simple quiz to diagnose your snoring.
-We’ll analyse your symptoms and recommend the treatment that’s right for you.
+If you’re not sure what type of snorer you are, click here to find out which categories you fall into, as well as recommended products.